rgel/Exchange/README.md

 ### Coming soon ...

 > [!NOTE]
-> EMS is preferred method for connecting Exchange\
+> [<b>Exchange Management Shell</b>](https://learn.microsoft.com/en-us/powershell/exchange/open-the-exchange-management-shell?view=exchange-ps) is a preferred method for connecting to Exchange servers\
-> But it is not required, a remote PSSession is enough
+> But it is not required, a remote [<b>PSSession</b>](https://learn.microsoft.com/en-us/powershell/exchange/connect-to-exchange-servers-using-remote-powershell?view=exchange-ps) is good enough

 + To install this module, drop the entire `Power-EXCH` folder into one of your module directories